jboss-developer/jboss-portal-quickstarts/cdi-jsf-portlet/README.md

 [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
 * Sign in as root or other user with manager:/platform/administrators permissions.
 * Go to Top Menu > Group > Administration > Application Registry and hit Import Applications.
-After that, you should see the newly imported JSF2+RF4 Hello World Portlet under the jsf2-rf4-hello-world-portlet Category.
+After that, you should see the newly imported CDI Portlet with JSF under the cdi-jsf-portlet Category.
 * Then you can add the example portlet to a page of your choice: either (a) to a new page or (b) to an existing page.
     * If you have chosen (a) to add the portlet to a new page:
         * Go to Top Menu > Group Editor > Add New Page
         * In the Page Creation Wizard, fill in:
-            * Node Name: jsf2-rf4-hello-world-portlet
+            * Node Name: cdi-jsf-portlet
-            * Display Name: JSF2+RF4 Hello World Portlet
+            * Display Name: CDI Portlet with JSF
         * Click Next
         * Leave Empty Layout as it is and hit Next
-        * Drag-and-Drop JSF2+RF4 Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard
+        * Drag-and-Drop CDI Portlet with JSF from the Page Editor dialog to the middle of the Page Creation Wizard
         * Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added portlet in action.
     * If you have chosen (b) to add the portlet to an existing page:
         * Navigate to the page where you want to add the portlet and go to Top Menu > Group Editor > Edit Page
-        * Drag-and-Drop JSF2+RF4 Hello World Portlet from the Page Editor dialog to a place of your choice within the page.
+        * Drag-and-Drop CDI Portlet with JSF from the Page Editor dialog to a place of your choice within the page.
         * Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added portlet in action.